YumekaMengjiaLYU/jekyll-multilingual/about.md

 lang: en
 ---

-This blog aims to provide beginner-friendly step-by-step tutorials on anything related to machine learning.
+This blog aims to document my journey in machine learning, data science and more recently neuroscience.

 Feedback is always appreciated :)